BlockstreamResearch/bip-frost-dkg/README.md

 ### Structure of this Document

-Due to the complexity of ChillDKG, we refrain from providing a pseudocode specification along with a reference implementation.
+Due to the complexity of ChillDKG, we do not provide both a pseudocode specification and a reference implementation.
-Instead, we provide only a normative reference implementation in Python 3.12 (see [`python/chilldkg_ref/chilldkg.py`](python/chilldkg_ref/chilldkg.py)), which serves as an executable specification.
+Instead, the BIP includes only a normative reference implementation in Python 3.12 (see [`python/chilldkg_ref/chilldkg.py`](python/chilldkg_ref/chilldkg.py)), which serves as an executable specification.